awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/what-is-concepts.md

 Allowing another AWS account to access the content of your flow\.
 To share your content, you \(the originator\) grant an entitlement to another AWS account \(the subscriber\)\.

 Source
 External video content that includes configuration information \(encryption and source type\) and a network address\.
-Each flow has one source\.
+Each flow has at least one source\.
 A standard source comes from a source other than another AWS Elemental MediaConnect flow, such as an on\-premises encoder\.
 An entitled source comes from an AWS Elemental MediaConnect flow that is owned by another AWS account and has granted an entitlement to your account\.

 Subscriber account
 An AWS account that been granted access to content from an AWS Elemental MediaConnect flow that is owned by another AWS account \(the originator account\)\.
 This permission is granted when the originator sets up an entitlement for the subscriber\.
 The entitlement permits the subscriber to create a flow that uses the originator's content as the source\.